jargors/Jargo/README.md

 ### TESTING THE BUILD

 A program is included in `test/correctness` that can be used to test the build.
+The program included in `test/correctness/generator` can be used to recreate the test instance `test/correctness/data/db`.
+The test instance road network and generating SQL can be found in `test/correctness/generator/data`.
+To recreate the test instance, navigate to `test/correctness/generator` and type `make` followed by `./run.sh`, then follow the instructions.

 Prerequisites for running the test program: